Coping with emotions after a c-section (caesarean)

 Your midwife will visit you the day after you get home.
 Ask them how often they will visit and who you should contact if you need help between visits.
 Your health visitor will also visit you at home at least once more.
 After this visit, you will usually see the health visitor in a clinic at key points in your baby’s development.

+A health visitor may visit more often if you feel you need extra support.
 Each time you see your midwife or health visitor, they should ask you how you are coping and what help you have at home.
 Being honest about how you’re feeling will help them to support you.

-Many women feel tearful, anxious or sad for a few days after having a baby.
-This is commonly called ‘baby blues’.
 Tell your midwife, health visitor or GP if you feel this way for more than a couple of weeks after your c-section.
 They can refer you to a counselling or support service, which can help you cope with your feelings.
 It doesn’t matter how long ago you had your baby – it’s never too late to ask for support.

 Read more about recovering from a c-section at home.

-“Recovery after a c section is hard and can be really frustrating when it seems like there’s so much to do.
+“Recovery after a c-section is hard and can be really frustrating when it seems like there’s so much to do.
 Just accept the help.
 If it’s not offered, ask for it.”

 Stacey